UK govt insists suspension of Parliament was not illegal

 LONDON (AP) — The British government was back at the country’s Supreme Court on Wednesday, arguing that Prime Minister Boris Johnson’s decision to suspend Parliament just weeks before the country is set to leave the European Union was neither improper nor illegal.

 It’s the second day of a historic three-day hearing that pits the powers of Britain’s legislature against those of its executive as the country’s scheduled Brexit date of Oct.
-31 looms over the U.K. economy and its political landscape.
+31 looms over its political landscape and its economy.

 Government lawyer James Eadie argued that a lower court was right to rule that Johnson’s suspension of Parliament was a matter of “high policy” and politics, not law.
 Eadie called the decision to shut down Parliament “inherently and fundamentally political in nature.”